 A four-year baccalaureate degree with a cumulative B average GPA on the most recent baccalaureate or any subsequent graduate degree, plus all academic work completed after the most recent graduation.
 (See exceptions and details at the Graduate School website.)

-Applications are due January 15th, 2017.
+We only accept student for Fall term.
+Applications for Fall 2022 opens September 14, 2021 and the deadline for full consideration is January 5, 2022.
 To be considered for University-wide fellowships and/or for an assistantship, you are encouraged to have all requested application materials sent by this date.

 Review of complete applications begins in January.
 Only complete applications are evaluated.